- Get Started

 Operations fall under a specific threshold category: low, medium, or high.
 The threshold for a given level can be set to any number from 0-255.
 This threshold is the amount of signature weight required to authorize an operation at that level.

 Let’s say Diyang sets the medium threshold on one of her accounts to 4.
-If that account submits a transaction that includes a payment operation (medium security), the transaction’s threshold is 4–the signature weights on it need to exceed 4 in order to run.
-If Diyang’s master key–the key corresponding to the public key that identifies the account she owns–has a weight below 4, she cannot authorize a transaction without other signers.
+If that account submits a transaction that includes a payment operation (medium security), the transaction’s threshold is 4–the signature weights on it need to be greater than or equal to 4 in order to run.
+If Diyang’s master key–the key corresponding to the public key that identifies the account she owns–has a weight less than 4, she cannot authorize a transaction without other signers.

 Accounts are identified by a public key.
 The private key that corresponds to this public key is called the master key.
 Additional signing keys can be added to the account using the Set Options operation.